WOMEN ONLY TOUR TO Lebanon

 WELCOME TO BEIRUT!

 Welcome to the dynamic city of Beirut!
 This cosmopolitan city is known for its Parisian-style cafes, inspired art scenes and thrumming nightlife.
-Arrive by 3pm fro make it in plenty of time for our welcome meeting at 6pm.
+We suggest flying in by 3pm in order to have time to arrive at the hotel and relax before our welcome meeting at 6pm.
 We’ll transfer you to our first hotel, where you’ll meet the rest of your group and your local guide.
-Tonight we eat at a restaurant of your guide’s choosing and celebrate the start of our journey together with a good meal.
+Tonight we’ll celebrate the start of our journey together with an optional dinner!

 Beirut city highlights & solo afternoon